aws-samples/genai-invoice-processor/README.md

 - AWS CLI installed and configured with appropriate credentials
 - Required Python packages (listed in `requirements.txt`)
 - Store invoices (PDF) to a S3 bucket.
 PUT IT INSIDE A FOLDER (e.g. invoice)
+- Set your region in the config.yaml file

 ## Create a S3 bucket to store the sample invoices via console or AWS CLI